-Let’s try to learn how to become the best goalkeeper we can possible be.
+Goalkeeper fundamentals: Let’s try to learn how to become the best goalkeeper we can possible become if you put in the work.
 It doesn’t matter if you’re tall or short, a goalkeeper can develop their own style of play.
-Take Real Salt Lake goalkeeper Nick Rimando, he’s not very tall, but he’s quick and reads the game extremely well so he’s always in the right position to make the save.
-But how to you become a great goalkeeper?
+Take Real Salt Lake goalkeeper Nick Rimando or Real Madrid keeper Iker Casillas, both goalkeepers are not very tall, but they’re both quick and read the game extremely well so they’re always in the right position to make the save.

 Well, as a goalkeeper, you’ve got to master the fundamentals of the position.
 Some people say to play goalkeeper you’ve got to be a little crazy, since you’re constantly putting yourself in dangerous positions, whether that’s stopping a one on one or coming out to win a cross.

 But the key to playing goalkeeper is to read the game soccer and limit the number of times you have to make difficult saves or react at the last second since you’re out of position.
 Understanding the game of soccer is crucial, which comes with experience.
 As a goalkeeper you want to get to the soccer ball before anyone else, obviously, and that means reading the game and positioning yourself properly.
 Let’s take a look at some of the fundamentals of playing keeper and some goalkeeper drills to make you a better keeper overall.

 Here’s a run down of the goalkeeper fundamentals needed to play goalkeeper at a high level: